mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 fi
 ```

-Because you know that the app writes its uploaded files to the `demo/uploads` directory, this creates a symbolic link so that these files instead go to `/mnt/gcsfuse`.
+The app writes its uploaded files to the `demo/uploads` directory, so the above block creates a symbolic link to `/mnt/gcsfuse`.
 This way, the files actually get read and written to GCS.
 The `if`/`then` block protects it from performing this step more than once, in the event of a container restart.

 # Creating a service account with GCS access